medialab/frontcast/docs/api.md

   return Epoxy(req).json()
 ```

-and it should have a valid url path in `urls.py`
+and it should have a valid url path in `urls.py` as a classic django view.

 	```python
 	apipatterns = patterns('observer.api',